RosettaCommons/documentation/scripting_documentation/TaskOperations-RosettaScripts.md

 This task operation builds off of ThreadSequence so the same logic applies: 'X' means mark position for design, while ' ' or '\_' means mark pose residue to repacking only.

 -   database: The database should be a text file with a list of single letter amino acids (not fasta).
+-   target_sequence: The desired sequence if there is only one desired sequence (this can happen if the pose is changed during design such that the start and end positions are not constant.
+In such cases ThreadSequence is not useful).
+The task operation expects either a database or a target sequence and will fail if neither are provided.
+If both are provided the database will be ignored.
 -   template\_file: a pdb that serves as a constant template to map the start and end residues onto the pose in case that the length of the pose is altered during design.
 -   start\_res: the residue to start threading from.
 This is a residue in the template pdb.
 It is used to find the closest residue on the source pdb.
 -   end\_res: the residue to end the threading.
 This is a residue in the template pdb.
 It is used to find the closest residue on the source pdb.
 The delta between the end and start residue is used to find the desired sequence length in the database.